DigitalTech518/Digibot/README.md

 # Digibot
 Discord bot coding project, the .json the bot refers to is online and can be viewed.
-Leave suggestions for commands in the proper file!
-(If it isnt on the list of suggestions yet)
+Leave suggestions for commands as a issue! (avoid duplicates please)